3-D animated short

-Please visit Lizardian’s official webiste for more information.
+Please visit Lizardian’s official website for more information.

 In Lizardians, the lives of a young woman and a young man are intertwined and forever changed by their work at a regenerative human limb corporation.
 The three screens each portray the body part producer (young woman), the body part user (young man) and the corporation.